 John Blair Crossan, service number 42958

-This portrait is of John Blair Crossan in uniform of a Gunner in the Royal New Zealand Artillery.
+This portrait is of John Blair Crossan in the uniform of a Gunner in the New Zealand Field Artillery.

 John Crossan was the son of Scotsman John Crossan and Englishwoman Jane Crossan who came to New Zealand around 1890.
-John Blair Crossan was born in New Zealand in 1894.
-He worked as a bricklayer before enlisting to join the New Zealand Field Artillery, 24th Reinforcements,in January 1917, Service Number: 42958.
-He was trained at Featherston Camp before embarking for England. in April 1917.
+John Blair Crossan was born in Normanby, Taranaki, in 1894.
+He worked as a bricklayer before enlisting to join the New Zealand Field Artillery, 24th Reinforcements,in January 1917.
+He trained at Featherston Camp before embarking for England. in April 1917.
 He trained with the Field Artillery at Chadderton and Aldershot, and spent a month in the New Zealand hospital at Codford being treated for venereal disease.
 He was sent to France in February 1918 and was appointed Cook to the Field Artillery's 7th Battery.
 He relinquished this appointment on 14 June when he was sent to hospital and was posted to the New Zealand Entrenching Battalion on 11 August.
 On 23 October John was attached to the strength of the Base Depot at Etaples, and eventually left England for New Zealand on 27 May 1919.